-Registered Voter File: Candidates may purchase the registered voter file on CD-ROM.
+Registered Voter File: Candidates may purchase the registered voter file on a USB drive or for secure download.
 The file is in alphabetical sequence and can be ordered with the names of all voters in Orange County or just the voters in a particular city or district.
-Call (714) 834-7116 for more information or go to ocvote.com to make your purchase online.
+Call (714) 834-7116 for more information or go to ocvote.gov to make your purchase online.
 Click on "Data Central" and click on "Order Voter Registration Data".
 The Registrar of Voters office does not provide technical support.